ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 You can change the profile for a file share from the current profile to another **IOPS tier** profile, to a **custom** profile, or to a high performance **dp2** profile.
 Your billing adjusts based on the type of profile you choose.

-1. Navigate to the [file shares details](/docs/vpc?topic=vpc-file-storage-view&interface=ui#fs-view-single-share-ui) page.
+1. Go to the [file shares details](/docs/vpc?topic=vpc-file-storage-view&interface=ui#fs-view-single-share-ui) page.

-2. Click the pencil icon next to the current profile or use the **Actions** menu and select **Edit IOPS profile**.
+2. Click the pencil icon next to the current profile, or use the **Actions** menu, and select **Edit IOPS profile**.
 A side panel shows the current profile, file share size, and maximum IOPS.

 3. For **New profile**, click the down arrow.
 You can select a new IOPS tier, a custom profile, or dp2.
 For **Custom IOPS** or **dp2**, specify a new max IOPS based on the file share size.
 The file share price is automatically calculated based on your seletion.